 In 2020, EPRI marked its seventh year of an ongoing effort to identify and understand metrics appropriate for benchmarking the performance of electric power companies on their priority sustainability issues.
 MGE has participated in this EPRI benchmarking since it began in 2014.

 The Sustainability Benchmarking for Utilities project is conducted in collaboration with the previously mentioned ESIG and subject matter experts throughout EPRI.
 The project work is designed to advance technical research around what a sustainable electric power company looks like and how it can support the sustainable generation, delivery and utilization of electric power to customers.

 Transparency and disclosure

-To advance further transparency and disclosure in our operations and governance, MGE also participates in the Edison Electric Institute’s (EEI) environmental, social, sustainability-related reporting template.
+To advance further transparency and disclosure, MGE also participates in the Edison Electric Institute’s (EEI) environmental, social and governance sustainability-related reporting template.
 The voluntary, industry-specific template includes both qualitative and quantitative information, such as generation and emissions data.
 Our EEI templates are available at mgeenergy.com/environment.

 Task Force on Climate-related Financial Disclosures

 Our report is organized to be consistent with the disclosure recommendations identified by the Task Force on Climate-related Financial Disclosures (TCFD) to help customers, investors and other stakeholders better understand our strategies, challenges and opportunities.
 The company has reviewed the TCFD recommendations, performed an analysis of its disclosures relative to the TCFD recommendations and determined that MGE’s disclosures are consistent with the TCFD guidance and recommendations.

 Protecting our natural resourcesMGE takes steps to protect our natural resources.
 This means doing our part to help improve waterways, preserve the natural beauty of our communities and protect wildlife habitats.